No fowl play: Irish player plucks fan's fried chicken after historic ABs win

 Both sets of fans took to the streets of the capital after the New Zealand side's loss at Sky Stadium.
 At least two Irish players - Aki and Peter O'Mahony - joined in the revelry.

-O'Mahony was tearful on the pitch following his win, but the tears dried as he partied arm-in-arm with Aki in videos supplied to the Herald.
-Auckland-born Aki, who played for Counties Manukau before his move to Ireland, plucked a piece of fried chicken out of a fan's dinner box before running away giggling.
+O'Mahony was tearful on the pitch following his win, but the tears dried as he spoke to Wellington police and partied arm-in-arm with Aki in videos supplied to the Herald.

 AdvertisementAdvertise with NZME.